Thursday, September 3, 2015

 Tim Booth was front and center, playing with something, and Saul Davies was frowning – probably because they didn't sell out.
 For some idiotic reason, this country hasn't come to terms with the gift this band brings, in poetry and melody.
 Well, I did and I was there to absorb it.

 Mr. Booth looked around, talked to us awhile, Saul made a few jokes I couldn't understand because I hear things with an American accent (it surely couldn't be HIS accent!)
 Yes, they're a British band.
 He asked where I was from, I said “New Joisey” and he said something about “what they say about Joisey girls” and said o yeah, sure, I know...didn't want to seem uncool.
 Then he made a really x-rated joke which, only hearing part of it - well..once again that accent, and Tim looked my way and said “Don't worry he was born pornographic”.
 I laughed and someone handed me the microphone, so I asked if I could say something, I think they expected me to ask a question as others had done.
 All I did was mention I was “new to james” and how I was taken with the poetry and music, etc., that this phase they're in was excellent – all the things you say when you want to compliment someone but not make them feel overly special.
 Tim asked very softly, TOO softly, what phase I thought they were in, he smiled and I felt at ease but I didn't want to hog up the mic so I passed it off to some girl who was very eager for me to shut up.
 What did she ask?
 Get ready, she goes: “If you could be any superhero, which would it be!?”
 She was overly excited, bouncing and gibbering.
 I remember thinking how Saul looked like he wanted to knock her out with one punch, but he took true advantage of a perfect come-back and yelled “COCK MAN, OF COURSE!!”
 Everyone laughed and clapped, I was SO glad to be there, no one pushing, but this guy to my left was completely out of his mind.
 He kept yelling “I love you Tim!” and throughout this sound-check, Q & A time, he just stared up at Tim as if he saw the next coming.
-I smiled like a child.
+I smiled like a stupid child.

 After a bit, they said they had to go, and would be back soon.
 I had made friends with two sisters on my right, and we chatted and laughed, danced.
 After a few minutes a security guy came over to me with a chair, saying it was from “someone”.
-I was very impressed with how nicely they took care of me – there wasn't that many people in the room yet because it was VIP time, so I assumed the building people wanted to make sure I didn't fall – or something.
+I was very impressed with how nicely they took care of me – there wasn't that many people in the room yet because it was VIP time, I assumed the building people wanted to make sure I didn't fall – or something.
 While it was true my legs were falling out from under me, I would've stood anyway just to get this music and poetry live.
 I took the chair of course, and the silly illogical thoughts in my mind decided to believe the band sent it – like Saul maybe, or Tim.
 It's amazing how we can make ourselves believe whatever feels right, isn't it?

 Watching the top act was almost as bad as listening to her.
 Poor girl, she was a country-western slutty kind of red-mouthed leather jacketed, booted continual cough-er who sang the exact same song 10 times.
 Her dress was too short so up front we could see she wasn't wearing much under there.
 By the time she said “This is my last song” everyone clapped and I really felt bad.
 Someone misguided her into thinking she had talent I suppose, but honestly, they lied.
 Her last song was about “Colonel Angus”, that old stand-by being the opposite of fellatio, and she used the word “pussy” so many times I felt nauseous.
 If she had been at least a little talented...but no.